Lesson—How Chocolate is Made

 In the Cacao Field

 Cacao trees produce buds on a continuous basis—this can be year-round in subtropical areas, such as Central America or it can be tied to the rain cycle, as it is in Africa.
 Fluctuations in growth cycle and harvest can occur because of changes in climate conditions.

 Harvesting the cacao pods is still done by hand, as the mature pods need to be identified and cut from the tree, without damaging flower buds, immature pods or the stem area from which the bud grows.
-For pictures of the different types of cacao and shapes of pods go to Hawaii Cacao.

 The pods are carefully broken open to release the cacao beans, which are embedded in a moist, fibrous, white pulp.
 The beans and pulp are scooped out quickly and either heaped in a pile on mats or banana leaves and covered, or put into a bin or box with a lid.

 Fermentation occurs when the pulp surrounding the cacao bean is converted into alcohol by the yeasts present in the air and the heat generated by the pile or box.
 The beans are mixed gently during this process to introduce oxygen into the pile or box, which turns the alcohol into lactic and acetic acid.
 Slits or holes in the box allow the resulting liquid with its alcohol content to slowly leak out of the pile of beans during the fermentation process, leaving just the beans.

 Germination in the cacao bean is killed by the high temperatures produced during the fermentation process.
 The beans gather moisture from the environment and plump.
 Their flavor begins to change from mainly bitter to the beginnings of the complex flavor called chocolate.

 The fermentation process can take up to eight days, depending on the species of cacao bean and the climate temperature of the growing region.
 Better fermentation results in better flavor and requires less roasting time to bring out that flavor.